EmailThis/ansible-rails/README.md

 # Ansible Rails

-This project is meant to be a starting point for developing and deploying Ruby on Rails applications using Ansible.
+This project is meant to be a template for developing and deploying Ruby on Rails applications using Ansible.
 It uses Vagrant to provision a development environment.
 Ansistrano is used for deploying our code to staging and production environments.

-While this is meant to work out of the box, you can tweak the files in the `roles` directory in order to satisfy your project specific requirements.
+While this is meant to work out of the box, you can tweak the files in the `roles` directory in order to satisfy your project-specific requirements.

 ### What's included
 * Sensible defaults
 * Installation of common packages
 * Auto upgrade of all installed packages (TODO)
 * Set up a 'deploy' user with passwordless login
-* Prevent root login
 * SSH hardening
     * Prevent password login
     * Change the default SSH port
+    * Prevent root login
 * Setup UFW firewall
 * Setup Fail2ban
-* Logrotate (TODO)
+* Logrotate
 * Nginx with some sensible defaults (thanks to nginxconfig.io)
 * Certbot (for Let's encrypt SSL certificates)
 * Ruby (using Rbenv).
 Defaults to `2.6.6`.
 You can change it in the `vars.yml` file